aschiavoni/mamajamas-design/README.md

 - Changed styling for user email link in My Account drop-down, including Ryan's changes:
 -- user email link tag can now be replaced with span tags to remove link without losing menu styling -- if user email is a link, background and text color will not change on hover, and cursor won't change to pointer
+- My Account drop down menu is viewable in the files build-list02_adding-editing.html and myaccount-dropdown.html